Facely1er/PandaGardeWebsite-v1/Classroom Activities for Privacy Panda.md

 1. Set up a special area for the "Privacy Panda Club Meeting."
 2. Provide each student with a club membership card.
 3. Use a Privacy Panda puppet as the "club leader" (teacher or student can operate).
-4. Present privacy problem scenarios similar to those in Chapter 4.
+4. Present privacy problem scenarios similar to those Privacy Panda helps solve in the story (like Owen the Owl's question about stopping strangers from seeing photos, or Fiona the Fox's concern about someone pretending to be her online).
 5. Have students work in small groups to discuss solutions.
 6. Come together to share solutions and create a class "Privacy Wisdom Book."
-7. End with a club pledge to protect privacy and help others.
+7. End with a club pledge to protect privacy and help others, just like Privacy Panda does.
 Scenario Examples:
 •	"A friend shared your birthday on a public website without asking."
 •	"Someone asks for your home address to send you a game."